HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/Huddo Boards/Install_huddo_boards.md

 Follow the steps to uninstall Huddo Boards application from your DX deployment:

-1. Use the following command on your Kubernetes master node, to determine what services are currently installed:
+1. On your Kubernetes master node, to determine what services are currently installed, use the following command:

     ```
     helm list
     ```

-2. Use the following command to uninstall the Huddo Boards:
+2. Uninstall Huddo Boards using the following command:

     ```
     helm uninstall <release_name> --purge